MarcialRosales/owm-poc/README.md

 ## Playground

+### Testing all sort of scenarios we encounter when we merge/refresh a workspace

 Using a very trivial data model, test all the various scenarios we may encounter when we merge/refresh a workspace.
 For the sake of simplicity, we only use one table but it does not make any difference whether we have 3 tables involved in a conflict.

 Table Model consists of just one table called **manhole**.
 We use just one workspace, **wo-1** in addition to **LIVE**.
 We merge from **wo-1** to **LIVE**.